The Framework

 Executive Summary

-This white paper outlines a modular and privacy-first digital communication framework specifically designed for Malaysia.
-As concerns over data privacy, digital sovereignty, and the inefficiencies of monolithic communication platforms grow, there is a clear need for a system that can cater to Malaysia’s unique digital landscape.
-Our framework offers modularity, privacy protection, and flexibility through services such as BINA (API Service), BORAK (Messaging), BIODATA (Identity), BUFFET (Analytics), BANTU (Support Documentation), and BALAI RAYA (Community Platform).
+This proposal outlines a modular and privacy-first digital communication framework specifically designed for Malaysia.
+As concerns over data privacy, digital sovereignty, and the inefficiencies of monolithic communication platforms grow (think of Google’s parent company Alphabet and Facebook, Instagram and WhatsApp’s parent company Meta), there is a clear need for a system that can cater to Malaysia’s unique digital landscape.
+This framework offers modularity, privacy protection, and flexibility through services such as API Service, Messaging, Digital Identity, Analytics, Support Documentation, and Community Platforms.
 These services prioritize privacy, promote local sovereignty, and are cost-effective for individuals, businesses, and government sectors alike.

 Introduction